January Term

 Adil Khan

-This course is intended for students to discuss and address practical issues pertaining to Interreligious Relations in the contemporary world.
-Its aim is for students to study Interreligious Relations and learn about how Interreligious Relations can be improved, whether by aiding in conflict resolution, developing outreach strategies for more cohesive communities, or re-conceptualizing ideas collectively in ways that work for a particular real-world situation.
+This course is intended for students to discuss and address practical issues pertaining to Interfaith Relations in the contemporary world.
+Its aim is for students to study Interfaith Relations and learn about how Interfaith Relations can be improved, whether by aiding in conflict resolution, developing outreach strategies for more cohesive communities, or re-conceptualizing ideas collectively in ways that work for a particular real-world situation.

 *Counts as World Religion Loyola Core